 ESE 517 Assessment of Mild/Moderate Disabilities (4 credits).
 Prerequisite: ESE 502.
-Examination of principles, procedures, and instruments of assessment used in the diagnosis of individuals with mild/ moderate disabilities.
-Emphasizes the administration and interpretation of formal and informal assessment tools to identify academic and social difficulties.
-Students work with an individual client in a clinical setting.
-Required for licensure as a Mild/Moderate Intervention Specialist; for students who possess a certification or license in another teaching area.
+Examination of principles, procedures, and instruments of assessment used in the diagnosis of students with mild/ moderate disabilities.
+Designed to give educators of school age students with mild/moderate disabilities pragmatic knowledge about methodologies, techniques, and technology related specifically to assessment as it relates to instruction of this population.
+Educators are expected to reflect on the information presented and form decisions about how they will apply their knoweledge in the classroom.
+In addition, this course will provide functional experiences related to the instruction of students with mild/moderate disabilities.
+Students work with an individual in the Child Learning Center.
+Required for licensure as a Mild/ Moderate Intervention Specialist; for students who possess a certification or license in another teaching area.

 ESE 518 Curriculum and Instruction for Students with Mild/ Moderate Disabilities (4 credits).
 Prerequisites: ESE 502 and ESE 517.
 Study of appropriate curriculum, materials, instructional techniques, and use of technology with emphasis on academics, social development, and functional skills in educational planning.
 Explores instructional accommodations for students with mild/ moderate disabilities in the regular education setting.
+Students work with an individual client in a clinical setting.
 Required for licensure as a Mild/ Moderate Intervention Specialist; for students who possess a certification or license in another teaching area.

 ESE 519 Life Skills Assessment, Curriculum, and Instruction (4 credits).
 Prerequisite: ESE 503.
 Exploration of issues related to assessment, functional curriculum theory, Individualized Education Program development, choice of teaching objectives, use of technology, and procedures for implementation of quality educational programs for individuals with severe disabilities.
 Topics include task analysis, prompting procedures, classroom structure, and monitoring of ongoing progress.
-Required for licensure as a Moderate/Intensive Intervention Specialist.
+Required for licensure as a Moderate/Intensive Intervention

+Specialist.